Steps to Becoming an Accountant in Tennessee

 Salaries for Accountants in Different Specialized Roles

 Public accounting is an area that covers a vast range of company sizes and levels of individual expertise, ranging from the small one-man show to major multinational consultancies with armies of CPAs on call.
-At the high end, senior managers in tax services can make anywhere from $113,172 to $215,434 to start, with a midpoint of $136,010.

 Accountants in Executive Roles

 At the very top end of the corporate hierarchy for accounting professionals are corporate CFOs: individuals with only the most impressive industry-specific experience, expertise, and credentials, including the esteemed CPA designation.

 Tennessee’s accounting executives earn a median salary of $151,960, while those at the upper end of the pay scale earn salaries that exceed $208,000.

 Salaries for Accountants and Auditors in Tennessee’s Cities and Rural Areas

 In Tennessee, accountants and auditors throughout much of the state earn salaries that either come close to or exceed $60,000.
 At the top of the pay scale, it’s common to earn into the six figures in Tennessee, particularly in the major metro areas like Nashville, Knoxville, and Memphis.